wojtekmaj/react-pdf/packages/react-pdf/README.md

 #### Next.js

-If you use Next.js, you may need to add the following to your `next.config.js`:
+If you use Next.js without Turbopack enabled, add the following to your `next.config.js`:

 ```diff
 module.exports = {